In order to provide full fail-safe broadcasting, the following configuration models are available:

 One Cinegy Air Client and Two Playout Servers

-This is fail-safe playout mode used in the workflow with three separate machines: one with the Cinegy Air client, and two servers – master and slave.
+This is fail-safe playout mode used in the workflow with three separate machines: one with Cinegy Air client, and two servers – master and slave.
 Both playbacks are independently backed up.
 There is no single point of failure.
 If the master playout server is disconnected, broadcasting will automatically be switched over to the slave playout server.

-The diagram below represents this configuration model:
+The diagram below represents the given configuration model:

 Open the Cinegy Air Configurator and browse for the "Engine 1" location you would like to use as the master playout server.
 Mark the checkbox next to "Engine 2" and browse for the location of the slave server.